Madoshakalaka/yew-interop/CONTRIBUTING.md

 # If Your PR Touched `dev-tool`

-A GitHub workflow will rebuild the executables, if they are different, a bot will and push them to your PR shortly under [`dev-tool/ci-bin`](dev-tool/ci-bin).
+A GitHub workflow will rebuild the executables, if they are different, a bot will push them to your PR shortly under [`dev-tool/ci-bin`](dev-tool/ci-bin).
 Don't panic and merge the change if you have followup commits.

 # If Your PR Forgot to Lint the Code